A dead tooth can happen to the best of us and it can happen in a variety of ways.

 Will a tooth root come out on its own?

-A dead tooth will eventually fall out on its own, but you absolutely shouldn't wait for this to happen.
-If left untreated, a dead tooth can lead to serious complications and infections, not to mention excruciating pain.
+A dead tooth root will eventually fall out on its own, but you absolutely shouldn't wait for this to happen.
+If left untreated, there is a great risk of serious complications, including infection.
+Not to mention excruciating pain!
 Additionally, it's not guaranteed that when the tooth falls out that the root will come with it.